xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 To view test results in Jira, follow these steps:
 1. Add the associated test cases to a test suite.
-After a test suite execution, Katalon Studio automatically uploads the latest test result and attaches a `.zip` file that contains test reports to the linked Jira issue.
+After a test suite execution, Katalon Studio automatically uploads the latest test result and attaches a `.zip` file that contains test reports to the linked Jira ticket.
 2. To view the test results, open the linked Jira ticket, click **Open Test Results** in the **Details** group.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-jira-integration/KS-JIRA-Open-test-results-2.png" width=70% alt="Click on the Open test results in the Jira issue">